kaltura/developer-platform/workflows/ovp/youtube_ingestion/readme.md

 <!--METADATA
 {
-  "summary": "Using ExternalMediaEntry to natively manage YouTube videos as Kaltura video entries, including support for all interactivity, analytics and enrichment capabilities, while keeping the video hosted and delivered by YouTube.
-The video will be played inside the Kaltura player (wrapping the YouTube chrome-less player)."
-}
+  "icon": "columns",
+  "sortOrder": 550,
+  "tags": [
+    "youtube",
+    "externalMedia",
+    "ingestion"
+  ],
+  "keywords": [],
+  "summary": "Learn how to use the externalMedia service to upload and manage YouTube hosted videos" }
 -->

-# Manage YouTube Videos in Kaltura
+# Upload YouTube videos
-This workflow will guide you on how to use the [externalMedia](https://developer.kaltura.com/api-docs/service/externalMedia) service to manage YouTube hosted videos as native Kaltura videos that benefit from the same workflows, experience and analytics available for Kaltura hosted video entries.

 ## Add a YouTube Video Entry
 To add a YouTube hosted video as a Kaltura media, you will need the YouTube video ID: